 Reduce flanking sound

 The easiest way to reduce flanking sound through your floors is to insulate between the floor joists.
-Remove a few floor boards up against the wall and fill the cavity against the wall with acoustic insulation 80k/m³ would be a suitable density of slab to use.
-Fit the slabs against the wall, coming back into the room approximately 600mm, or the width off a slab.
+Remove a few floorboards up against the wall and fill the cavity against the wall with acoustic insulation 80kg/m³ would be a suitable density of slab to use.
+Fit the slabs against the wall, coming back into the room approximately 600mm, or the width of a slab.

-The Noisestop range of products have been fitted into homes and businesses across the UK for more than twenty years.
-In that time we have been able to develop the Noisestop range of products to ensure the very best levels of soundproofing to restore peace and quiet at work and in your homes.
+The Noisestop range of products has been fitted into homes and businesses across the UK for more than twenty years.
+In that time, we have developed the Noisestop range of products to ensure the very best levels of soundproofing to restore quiet at work and in your homes.

-Using our extensive knowledge of the soundproof and acoustic industry we have been able to develop products to soundproof walls, floors and ceilings that are both affordable and more importantly good at what they do.
-All the products we supply have been tried and tested in real life situations in homes and businesses, so we know they work in real life situations, not just in a lab.
+Using our extensive knowledge of the soundproof and acoustic industry, we have developed products for soundproofing walls, floors and ceilings that are both affordable and, more importantly, good at what they do.
+All the products we supply have been tried and tested in real-life situations in homes and businesses, so we know they work in real-life situations, not just in a lab.

 Our team are ready and willing in assisting you with any enquiries relating to products in the Noisestop range.
-Whether you are unsure about a product, or you don’t know which solution to choose, don’t worry we have had many years of experience which we can share with you to help solve any noise related issue.
+Whether you are unsure about a product or don’t know which solution to choose, don’t worry; we have many years of experience, which we can share with you to help solve any noise-related issue.